zalmoxes-laran/3DSC_Metashape/README.md

 # 3DSC_Metashape
 3DSC tools for Metashape

 This collection of scripts is aimed to make it possible a pipeline between Metashape and Blender 3DSC addon (3D survey collection).
-Using these add-ons you can:
+Using these scripts you can:

 1 - "3DSC_MS_import_multiple_models": import a folder with a series of mesh tiles (OBJs) prepared in Blender using the 3DSC add-on.